Australia (1989 film)

 Australia is a 1989 film directed by Jean-Jacques Andrien.

 Plot

-Australia is about Edouard Pierson, a Belgian-born wool dealer who emigrated to Australia after World War II.

-The movie is set in Belgium as he returns to his homeland to assist his family with their wool business.

-Edouard was left a single father after his girlfriend died and when he goes to Belgium he leaves behind a young girl, whom his family don't know about.
+Edouard Pierson, a Belgian-born wool dealer who emigrated to Australia after World War II, returns home to assist his family with their wool business.
+Edouard was left a single father after his girlfriend died, and when he goes to Belgium he leaves behind a young girl whom his family doesn't know about.

-He meets a beautiful woman, Jeanne, another single parent, and an intense relationship develops.
-Edouard's relationship with his family has its ups and downs and many secrets are revealed before the movie's conclusion ties everything together.
+He meets a beautiful woman, Jeanne, another single parent, and they develop an intense relationship.
+Edouard's relationship with his family has its ups and downs, and many secrets are revealed before the movie's conclusion ties everything together.